Natalie Portman: Endorsements

 Beyond her acting career, Portman has been a longtime ambassador for Dior.
 She signed with the brand in 2010 and has starred in multiple advertising campaigns.
 In March 2011, Portman began voluntarily promoting a fundraising campaign for Hadassah Medical Center in Jerusalem.
 The campaign was aimed at raising funds for the construction of the Sarah Wetsman Davidson Tower, a new hospitalization tower at the hospital's Ein Kerem campus, which was open in 2012.
 The campaign was a joint effort with the Hadassah Women's Zionist Organization of America, which owns the hospital.
 Later in October 2012, Britain's Advertising Standards Authority banned a Dior advertisement that featured Portman wearing Dior mascara after a complaint from Dior's competitor, L'Oreal, saying that the advert "misleadingly exaggerated the likely effects of the product".
 The ASA ruled that "the ad was likely to mislead".
 Portman is the face of one of the company's fragrances, Miss Dior, inspired by Catherine Dior.
 She has starred in campaign videos for the fragrance, and promoted a new version of the fragrance, Rose N'Roses, in 2021.

 In July 2020, she became one of the leaders of the creation of NWSL soccer team Angel City FC and also became one of the owners of the team.

 Activism

 Animal and human rights

-Portman has long been an advocate for various causes, including animal rights, where she became a vegetarian at age eight after witnessing a demonstration of laser surgery on a chicken during a medical conference with her father.
-This experience deeply influenced her decision and has been a key part of her commitment to animal welfare.
-She became a vegan in 2009 after reading Jonathan Safran Foer's Eating Animals and later produced a documentary on factory farming systems in the U.S. by the same title.
-In September 2017, she was recognized for her work on the film by the Environmental Media Association Awards with the Ongoing Commitment Award.
+Portman became a vegetarian at age eight after witnessing a demonstration of laser surgery on a chicken during a medical conference with her father.
+She became a vegan in 2009 after reading Jonathan Safran Foer's book Eating Animals, and later produced a documentary on factory farming in the United States, also titled Eating Animals.
+In 2017, she received the Ongoing Commitment Award from the Environmental Media Association for her work on the film.
 She does not wear animal products and has praised animal-friendly products designed by Stella McCartney and Target.
 In 2007, she launched her own brand of animal-friendly footwear.
 In 2007, Portman traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.
 Portman has been an advocate of environmental causes since childhood, when she joined an environmental song and dance troupe known as World Patrol Kids.